Home Girls

 Home Girls: A Black Feminist Anthology (1983) is a collection of Black lesbian and Black feminist essays, edited by Barbara Smith.
 The anthology includes different accounts from 32 black women of feminist ideology who come from a variety of different areas, cultures, and classes.
 This collection of writings is intended to showcase the similarities among black women from different walks of life.
 In the introduction, Smith states her belief that "Black feminism is, on every level, organic to Black experience."
 Writings within Home Girls support this belief through essays that exemplify black women's struggles and lived experiences within their race, gender, sexual orientation, culture, and home life.
 Topics and stories discussed in the writings often touch on subjects that in the past have been deemed taboo, provocative, and profound.

 History

 The book grew out of Conditions magazine's November 1979 issue, "Conditions 5: the Black Women's Issue", originally edited by Barbara Smith and Lorraine Bethel.
 Conditions 5 was "the first widely distributed collection of Black feminist writing in the U.S." The anthology was first published in 1983 by Kitchen Table: Women of Color Press, and was reissued by Rutgers University Press in 2000.
 Where necessary, the 2000 issue contained updates of the contributor's biographies as well as a new preface.
 The current preface evaluates how the lives of black women have changed since the original book was released.
 Smith's main concern was in regards to how black women were positively contributing to black feminism.
-Upon its initial release, Home Girls "has become an essential text on Black women's lives and writings."
+Since its initial release, Home Girls "has become an essential text on Black women's lives and writings."